Hero Background

 4. Cabinets: The Backbone of Your New Kitchen

-Cabinets take up most of the visual space in the room and get the heaviest daily use.
+Cabinets take up most of the visual space and get the heaviest daily use.
+In older kitchens, storage is usually the #1 frustration: shelves waste depth, drawers are limited, and corners become dead space.

 4.1 What to Replace in a 20–30-Year-Old Kitchen